Truong03567/Truong03567/README.md

 # 👋 Hi, I'm Giang

-🌱 A passionate developer from Vietnam 🌟
+🌱 A developer from Vietnam 🌟
 🔭 Currently learning & growing with Java + Vue 👨‍💻

 ---